titon/toolkit/docs/CustomBuilds.md

 The full list of available components can be found in the `Gruntfile.js` file.

-### Custom Effects ###
+### Effects ###

-By default, componenet effects are not included in the output file.
+By default, componenet effects and animations are not included in the output file.
 An effect is optional functionality that can be added onto a component.

 To specify a list of effects, pass a comma separated list of component names to the grunt command line.

 	grunt --components=tooltip,modal,buttonGroup --effects=buttonGroup

 The list of available components can be found under the `effects` key in the components list.

+### Themes ###

+Like the other options, pass the name of the theme to include in the output.

+	grunt --theme=titon

+The list of available themes can be found under the `themes` map variable.